Java-OS/Example-Modules/03-http-server/README.md

 `settings` > `environments`
 Click on `+` button and add new environment.
 ![](../pictures/07.png)
-after add environment jvm should be restarted.
+after add environments jvm should be restarted.
 please follow animations.
 ![](../pictures/08.png)